Skip to content

 Estate taxes (also referred to as “death taxes”) are levied when assets are transferred from a deceased person to beneficiaries.
 If a decedent’s assets are held in a probate estate, then the executor or administrator of the estate will be responsible for paying the estate tax.
 Conversely, if a trust has assets that are subject to the estate tax, then the trustee will be responsible for paying this tax prior to transferring the assets to beneficiaries.

-That being said, most trusts will not be responsible for paying an estate tax, as estate taxes only are levied on a decedent’s assets valued at $13.61 million or higher (or double that amount for married couples) as of 2024.
+That being said, most trusts will not be responsible for paying an estate tax, as estate taxes are only levied on a decedent’s assets valued at $13.99 million or higher (or double that amount for married couples) as of 2025.

 Trust Property Tax Rates

 If a trust owns real estate (which many do), then it’s almost certain that the trustee will have to pay county and state property taxes on each of the properties it owns.
-The trustee must use the assets of the trust to satisfy this obligation.
+The trustee must use trust assets to satisfy this obligation.

-Once the trustee transfers a real property to beneficiaries, it will become their responsibility to pay property taxes on it annually from that point onward until they sell or transfer it to another party.
+Once the trustee transfers a real property to beneficiaries, it will become their responsibility to pay property taxes on it annually from that point forward until they no longer own the property.

-Because property taxes are generally levied on a state and local level, it is difficult to provide specifics.
-However, we can say that as of 2024, the median property tax in California is $4,831.
+Because property taxes are generally levied on a state and local level, it’s difficult to provide specifics around rates.
+However, we can say that the median property tax in California is at around 0.68% of a property’s assessed value as of 2025.

-Certain types of trusts, such as charitable trusts, religious trusts or educational trusts, may be exempt from having to pay property taxes.
+Certain types of trusts — such as charitable trusts, religious trusts and educational trusts — may be exempt from property taxes.
 To determine if the trust you manage qualifies for a property tax exemption, speak with an experienced attorney or tax professional.

 Do Beneficiaries Pay Taxes on Trust Distributions?

-The factor that determines if a beneficiary will need to pay taxes on the distribution they receive from a trust is the source of the distribution, namely whether it originated from the trust’s principal or from the income the trust accumulated.
+Whether a beneficiary needs to pay taxes on a trust distribution depends on the source of the distribution — namely whether it originated from the trust’s principal or income.

 Trust Distribution Tax on Income